irfanhakim-as/linux-wiki/topics/obs.md

 ### Description

-This details the recommended configuration for the Magewell USB Capture HDMI 4K Plus.
+This details the recommended configuration for the Magewell USB Capture HDMI 4K Plus on OBS.

 ### References